hbldh/sudokuextract/README.rst

 References
 ----------

-This library includes classifiers trained with data from the MNIST dataset.
+This library includes classifiers trained with data from the MNIST dataset (This data is also included in SudokuExtract).

 .. _1: